area9innovation/flow9/doc/mac.markdown

 You will need to restart your terminal to benefit from those changes and enable bash completion.

-## Install `greadlink`

-This command will install the GNU version of `readlink`, and a bunch of other GNU utilities.

-    brew install coreutils

-The GNU versions names' have a `g` prepended, e.g. `greadlink`, so having them around won't conflict with your Mac's built-in versions.

-`greadlink` is needed because the scripts for running Flow assume the GNU semantics, so they won't work with the standard Mac `readlink`.
-(Note that fixing that wouldn't actually be very hard.)

 ## Install Haxe 3

 Our build servers use haxe 3.2.1 and neko 2.0.0.
 Haxe 3.4.* should work, but you'll have to manually roll back neko version to 2.0.0.
 The simplest way is to get haxe 3.2.1.